 Planning ahead with your providers.
 We recommend discussing your concerns about breastfeeding with your providers ahead of time.
 When you do so, be sure to find out about each test, diagnostic procedure, medication, and intervals of time away from your baby, and discuss ways of minimizing disruptions to breastfeeding.
 Knowing exactly what the process will look like will allow you to prepare, give you an opportunity to problem solve with your providers, and put your mind at ease.

 Missed feedings.
-If you know that you’ll be missing feedings while in for your surgery, and you don’t want your baby to have formula, try pumping in advance to create a stash in your freezer which your baby can have.
+If you know that you’ll be missing feedings while in for your surgery, and you want your baby to still have breast milk, try pumping in advance to create a stash in your freezer for your baby.
 If you know for a while in advance, you could try pumping once a day to create this reserve.
 Remember that if your baby has already started solids you may need to pump less than if your baby is exclusively or primarily breastfed.

 Medications.
-One of the biggest worries nursing moms have about surgery is how medications they have to take might affect breastfeeding.
+One of the biggest worries nursing moms have about surgery is how the medications might affect breastfeeding.
 If you can, find out ahead of time which medications you’ll be using and call the Infant Risk Center.
-This center, founded by world-renowned expert Dr. Thomas Hale, was established to provide you and your health care providers free, accurate, up-to-date information about medications and breastfeeding.
+This center, founded by world-renowned expert Dr. Thomas Hale, was established to provide you and your healthcare providers free, accurate, up-to-date information about medications and breastfeeding.
 If you’re being told that you’ll need to pump and dump for a while after surgery, we’d especially recommend confirming this with the Infant Risk Center.

 IV contrast imaging.
 If you expect to have an iodinated or gadolinium IV contrast study done as part of your care (perhaps for a CT scan or an MRI), you might hear that you need to pump and dump for a while afterwards.
 If so, you may want to check out (and share with your providers) this statement from The American College of Radiology‘s, which reviewed the evidence about transfer of contrast agents into milk and finds no reason to interrupt breastfeeding.
 Many hospitals have changed their policies to reflect this recommendation, but your hospital may not have done so yet.